discoverygarden/islandora_basic_image/README.md

 ## Configuration

-Configure the image-tool kit to use ImageMagick rather than GD in Administration > Configuration > Media > Image Toolkit (admin/config/media/image-toolkit).
+Configure the image-tool kit to use ImageMagick rather than GD in Configuration > Media > Image Toolkit (admin/config/media/image-toolkit).
 If GD is selected, TN and JPG datastreams will not be generated.